ddoeppner/one-record-python/README.md

 ## Dependencies

-This **ONE Recorf for Python** distribution is tested on Python 3.9 and 3.10.
+This **ONE Record for Python** distribution is tested on Python 3.9 and 3.10.

 The dependencies are: